 What is cybersecurity in development?

-How do secure software development life cycle tools help?
+How do secure SDLC tools help?

-What are the best DevSecOps practices for developers?
+What are the best DevSecOps practices?

-Why is threat modeling important in software development?
+Why is threat modeling important?

-What are SBOM tools for developers?
+What are SBOM tools?

 What is compliance automation in CI/CD?